cdown/linux/Documentation/admin-guide/cgroup-v2.rst

 	reading.

 	A PID can be written to migrate the process associated with the PID to the cgroup.
+Alternatively, a PIDFD can be written in the format "pidfd:FD_NUM" where FD_NUM is the file descriptor number of a PIDFD obtained via pidfd_open(2) or clone(2) with CLONE_PIDFD.
+Writing a PIDFD prevents race conditions with PID recycling when migrating foreign processes, as the kernel can securely identify the target process even if the PID has been recycled.
+The PIDFD must refer to a process in the same PID namespace as the writing process.

 	The writer should match all of the following conditions.

 	- It must have write access to the "cgroup.procs" file.